varkenvarken/docker-windows-wsl-hyperv/README.md

 Then reboot.

 This will make Ubuntu available directly in the Start menu.
-It ise possible to install a different Linux distro, but here we used Ubuntu and the following steps rely on this.
+It is possible to install a different Linux distro, but here we used Ubuntu and the following steps rely on this.

-###  5.6. <a name='ConfigureWSLtorundockerforLinux'></a>Configure WSL to run docker for Linux
+###  5.6.
+Configure WSL to run docker for Linux

 First enable systemd/distrod inside WSL2.
 This provides easy management and configuration of Linux daemons, something we need to make